AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/connections/connect-wf-web-service-uses-api-token-auth.md

 product-previous: workfront-fusion
 product-area: workfront-integrations
 navigation-topic: connections-annd-webhooks
-title: Connect Adobe Workfront Fusion to a web service that uses API token authorization
+title: Connect [!DNL Adobe Workfront Fusion] to a web service that uses API token authorization
-description: Some services do not allow integration solutions such as Adobe Workfront Fusion to create an app that you can easily use in your scenario.
+description: Some services do not allow integration solutions such as [!DNL Adobe Workfront Fusion] to create an app that you can easily use in your scenario.
 author: Becky
 feature: Workfront Fusion
 exl-id: 0feb745a-1ee0-4b29-92ab-14c12a8647d4
 ---
-# Connect Adobe Workfront Fusion to a web service that uses API token authorization
+# Connect [!DNL Adobe Workfront Fusion] to a web service that uses API token authorization

-Some services do not allow integration solutions such as Adobe Workfront Fusion to create an app that you can easily use in your scenario.
+Some services do not allow integration solutions such as [!DNL Adobe Workfront Fusion] to create an app that you can easily use in your scenario.

 There is a workaround to this situation.
-You can connect the desired service (app) to Workfront Fusion using Workfront Fusion's HTTP module.
+You can connect the desired service (app) to [!DNL Workfront Fusion] using Workfront Fusion's HTTP module.

-This article explains how to connect almost any web service to Workfront Fusion using an API Key/API token.
+This article explains how to connect almost any web service to [!DNL Workfront Fusion] using an API Key/API token.

 ## Access requirements